khushisahu476/Simon-Says-Game/README.md

 ## How to Play
 - Visit the game website or open `index.html` in a browser.
-- Press the any  button to begin.
+- Press  any  button to begin.
 - Follow the sequence of button inorder they flash.
 - The sequence gets progressively more challenging as you advance.